aws-samples/sample-for-analyzing-cw-alarms/README.md

 ## Deployment
 To deploy the alarm analyser, please follow these steps:
 1. Navigate to Amazon Bedrock on the AWS Console and then to **Model Access**.
 Select **Enable specific models** or **Modify model access** and enable access to `Claude 3 Sonnet`. (please note that it has to be this model and not the later one)
-1. Navigate to the Amazon S3 consoe and identify an Amazon S3 bucket of your choice in the account and region to which you wish to deploy the analyser or [create a new bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).
-[Upload](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html) `.src/alarm_evaluator.py` to this bucket.
-Only copy the file and not the src folder.
+1. Navigate to the Amazon S3 console and identify an Amazon S3 bucket of your choice in the account and region to which you wish to deploy the analyser or [create a new bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).
+[Upload](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html) `.src/check_logic/alarm_evaluator.py` to this bucket.
+Only upload the single file and not the src or check_logic folders.
 1. In the same region, navigate to the CloudFormation console, deploy `template.yml` making sure you specify the parameters as follows:

     | Parameter | Default Value | Description |